schollz/schollz.github.io.old/content/post/data-transfer.md

 It still turns out that there are solutions that work on the command-line.
 There is [toss](https://github.com/zerotier/toss)[^toss] and there is the amazing [wormhole](https://github.com/warner/magic-wormhole) package.
 Still, though, when I looked at `wormhole` I realized I would have to install it on Jessie's computer.
 Normally that wouldn't be a problem, except that Jessie uses Windows and the only thing Jessie knows about Python is that it is a snake.
 Also the installation for `wormhole` is not simple - it seems to require Visual C++, and very likely some Cygwin-ninjaing.

+[^direct]: By "directly" I mean generally without being stored on a server in the process of transferring.
+Things like email, Dropbox, Google Drive, OneDrive, etc. all have an intermediate server which stores your file before the other person can retrieve it.

 [^turkey]: The documentary is *My Life as a Turkey* which follows an actors real interactions with wild turkeys following methodology put in place through author Joe Hutto's book *Illumination in the Flatwoods.*

+[^xkcd]: For posterity's sake [here is the relevant XKCD](https://xkcd.com/949/).

+[^rates]: All of these "rates" were estimated from my own computers.
+I had two computers - computer 1 was connected to a VPN in Seattle and computer 2 was connected to a network in Edmonton.
+Though physically located in the same place, these tests monitor the transfer speed from a file from computer 1 (Seattle) to computer 2 (Edmonton).
+Still, you probably shouldn't believe these, or any other benchmarks.
+Try it yourself!

+[^ipfs]: The rate to actually download a file can vary widely.
+Once it is found in the system, it is pretty fast, but the peers must first be able to find it which can take quite awhile the first time it is requested.

 [^issues]: See [instant.io issue #149](https://github.com/webtorrent/instant.io/issues/149) and [file.pizza issue #73](https://github.com/kern/filepizza/issues/73).